MrSpock1994/expense_tracker/README.md

 ![image](https://user-images.githubusercontent.com/69828127/170800651-bb757649-a42a-4790-967e-f2a464343241.png)

-You must add the expense name, price, date(DD/MM/AAAA) and a short description, after clicking the button "Add expense" you will get a confirmation, as showing below:
+You must add the expense name, price, date(DD/MM/AAAA) and a short description, after clicking the button "Add expense" you will get the confirmation, as showing below:

 ![image](https://user-images.githubusercontent.com/69828127/170800844-23a9a77b-897a-44c4-97ef-b4736922b718.png)